School of Education

 What happens on the course?

 Your lived experience of this course will extend beyond the classroom.
 You will be taught in our state-of-the-art teaching buildings at Walsall Campus, just a short walk from Walsall town centre, and a bus ride from the centre of Birmingham and Wolverhampton.
-Our provision includes: buildings which are fitted with interactive whiteboards, lecture theatres, and classrooms as well as social learning areas which include the Students’ Union and a Starbucks coffee shop.
+Our provision includes: buildings which are fitted with interactive whiteboards, lecture theatres, and classrooms, as well as social learning areas which include the Students’ Union.

-At level 4 you will have opportunities to develop your knowledge and skills of early years theory and practice.
+At level 4, you will have opportunities to develop your knowledge and skills in early years theory and practice.

 You will also be required to attend an appropriate registered setting (0-8) in order to experience, participate in and develop your skills through a range of tasks associated with practice in an early years setting.
 Placement expectations are as follows: